Matt Forde: Get The Political Party Started: Pleasance Courtyard, Edinburgh, 2015

 Always Be Comedy Online: An Evening with Matt Forde: Online: 2020

 Just The Tonic Working From Home – Good Riddance 2020 New Year’s Eve Special: Online: 2020

 Always Be Comedy Online: Online: 2021

 Unison is the largest UK trade union in the United Kingdom with almost 1.4 million members.
 The union was formed in 1993 when three public sector trade unions, the National and Local Government Officers Association (NALGO of which my dad was president in 1984), the National Union of Public Employees and the Confederation of Health Service Employees merged.
 My dad’s legacy was that he defended the cause of working people, the vulnerable and unemployed.
-His pledge to the trades union movement enthused a new group of campaigners which ultimately helped the formation of UNISON in 1993., When I was growing up and if had a question about the political system in Britain, I remember my dad would answer it plainly, simply and honestly.
-This is currently also a trait with Matt Forde.
+His pledge to the trades union movement enthused a new group of campaigners which ultimately helped the formation of UNISON in 1993.
+When I was growing up and if had a question about the political system in Britain, I remember my dad would answer it plainly, simply, and honestly.
+This is also a trait with political comedian Matt Forde.

 Matt Forde is a very intelligent satirist who whenever I have seen live on stage delivers hugely inspired political comedy.
 He creates bizarre comparisons to emphasise ridiculous situations with the state of the country.
 With ease, he deals of awkward political figures – Donald Trump, Nigel Farage, Boris Johnson and Jeremy Corbyn to name a few and is hilarious and unique.
 His impersonations are cleverly accurate and the subjects are widely ridiculed.

 My 50th birthday was celebrated at Always Be Comedy in 2017 and Forde was on the bill.
 Because it was my birthday, I became part of the show and Forde delivered a blisteringly funny set that night to an encouraging crowd.
 Everyone I talked to that night told me how much they had enjoyed his act.